 State emergency agencies, city and county leaders and utility crews have been preparing for the deluge.
 In Indianapolis, a line of about 100 cars snaked from a Department of Public Works lot where free sandbags were being distributed Friday.
-Residents could pick up bags filled with 30 to 50 pounds of sand, and DPW supervisor Stephen Brown estimated more than 180 people had done so by noon.
+Residents could pick up bags filled with 30 to 50 pounds of sand.

 Jenny Bland, 50, of Indianapolis, waited in line more than 90 minutes so she could pick up bags for her family and elderly neighbors.